sp0ok3r/Mercury/README.md

 - Comment on all friends profile (0%) beta7
 - Rate Entire Activity Feed/Anything (0%)
 - Save AppIDS to File (0%) maybe not beta7
+- Check for user cards and idle
+- Boost list of gamesids until X hours, then get others
 - You tell me 👀

 ### Download: